The 12 Best Snowboard Brands of 2023

 Lib Tech’s selection of snowboards is pretty solid – they have over 30 models to choose from, though the vast majority of the available snowboards are in the men’s category.

-In terms of pricing, Lib Tech’s snowboards are in the middle and high end.
-At the moment of this post’s writing, Lib Tech wasn’t represented in the lower end of snowboards, so it isn’t the best option for snowboarders on a budget or beginners.
-Experienced snowboarders though should find a few good models here.
+At the time this post was written, Lib Tech wasn’t represented in the lower end of snowboards, so it isn’t the best option for snowboarders on a budget or beginners.
+Experienced snowboarders, though, should find a few good models here.

-With that being said, when it comes to apparel and accessories, the selection of Lib Tech isn’t as good.
-Boots, bindings, clothes, and other crucial pieces of snowboarding equipment will have to be purchased from other brands – for example, from Burton since they have a huge range of snowboarding accessories to offer.
+Boots, bindings, clothes, and other crucial pieces of snowboarding equipment will have to be purchased from other brands—for example, Burton, which offers a huge range of snowboarding accessories.

 6. Ride

-The modern Ride snowboard gear is far more complicated than back in the days, and the company is well-represented in the more expensive price range.
 Their bindings are some of the most trustworthy on the market, and Ride’s Preston proprietary mounting system has built the company a solid reputation.

 7. Salomon